Connecting Low scale Seesaw for Neutrino Mass to Inelastic sub-GeV Dark Matter with Abelian Gauge Symmetry: Low scale dark seesaw with gauge symmetry

 The Lagrangian involving the new degrees of freedom consistent with the extended symmetry is given by

 where $\mathcal{L}_{\rm DM}$ describes the Lagrangian for inelastic DM and is discussed below separately for fermion ($\Psi$) and scalar ($\eta$) cases.

-The electroweak symmetry is broken when the Higgs doublets $H_1$ and $H_2$ acquire non-zero vevs, while the vevs of $\Phi_1$ and $\Phi_2$ break $Z_4$ and $U(1)_X$ respectively.
+The electroweak symmetry is broken when the Higgs doublets $H_1$ and $H_2$ acquire non-zero vevs, while the vevs of $\Phi_1$ and $\Phi_2$ break $Z_4 \times U(1)_X$ symmetry of the hidden sector.
 The scalar fields which acquire non-zero vevs can be represented as

-As can be seen from the Lagrangian in equation \eqref{neutrino_lagrangian}, the vev of singlet scalar $\Phi_2$ generates lepton number violation (33 term of neutral lepton mass matrix given in equation \eqref{neutrino_mass_matrix} below) and hence is responsible for the light neutrino mass generation through inverse seesaw mechanism.
-Later we shall show that the vev of $\Phi_2$ also creates a mass splitting between the DM components (both for fermion and scalar DM). \\
+As can be seen from the Lagrangian in equation \ref{neutrino_lagrangian}, the vev of singlet scalar $\Phi_2$ generates the Majorana mass term $\mu$ for $S_R$ field which consequently appears as 33-term (entry for third row and third column) of neutral lepton mass matrix given in equation \eqref{neutrino_mass_matrix} and hence is responsible for the light neutrino mass generation through inverse seesaw mechanism.
+Later we shall show that the vev of $\Phi_2$ also creates a mass splitting between the DM components (both for fermion and scalar DM models). \\

-{\bf Light Neutrino Masses}: \\ In the basis $n=((\nu_L)^c,N_R,S_R)^T$, the neutral lepton mass term can be written as
+{\bf Light Neutrino Masses}: \\ In the effective theory, the neutral lepton mass matrix can be written in the basis $n=((\nu_L)^c,N_R,S_R)^T$ as

-Where $\mathcal{M_\nu}$ has the structure
+where $\mathcal{M_\nu}$ has the structure